Let’s Talk A Moment About Your Libido

 Maca is Awesome for Your Libido (And Your Skin, And Your Hormones, And…)

 Why maca?
 Well, maca is a wonderful addition to your life if you’re looking for a superfood that, in addition to being antioxidant-rich and nutrient-dense, offers hormone and libido-supporting benefits.
 Below is some of what maca offers.

-- Maca is rich in antioxidants, making it a protective addition to your diet.
+It’s a making it a protective addition to your diet.
+All antioxidants contribute to vibrancy and energy.

-- Maca supports healthy energy without the detrimental effects of caffeine or other substances.
+(Without the detrimental effects of caffeine or other substances).

-- Maca is rich in fibre, protein, minerals, and vitamins, adding to a nutrient-dense diet.
+Maca is rich in fibre, protein, minerals, and vitamins

 And separately, because it bears repeating, dark chocolate also has benefits for libido: it’s also rich in antioxidants, magnesium, and iron, which all help counter the effects of stress and fatigue – two major libido killers.
 Coconut milk is also rich in healthy saturated fat, an important building block in hormones.

 So if you’re looking to give yourself and your libido a loving gift this Valentine’s Day, consider Dark Chocolate Maca Truffles.
 Let them boost your hormone health, your sense of pleasure, and your appetite for life.